-The following section takes you step-by-step through a typical air brake pre-trip inspection.
-Air brake safety devices and the procedures for checking them may vary.
-Information on inspecting school buses is found in the Minnesota School Bus Driver's Handbook (see part two of this manual).
-You must point out each item to the examiner and explain what problems you would look for on a cold vehicle.
+During the pre-trip inspection you must point out each item to the examiner and explain what problems you would look for on a cold vehicle.
 You must mention the main points listed in order to get credit for checking that item.
 You are not required to get under the vehicle or check fluids.